RamonQuerol/script-launcher/README.md

 - Run scripts from the database (sla run)
 - Delete scripts from the database (sla del)
 - Copy scripts from the database (sla cp)
+- List all the scripts in the database (sla ls)

 The tool works for any kind of script, no matter if its shell, python or an executable.
 This is possible because the user sets the "launcher command" (for example, python3 script.py) when they add a script to the database.